Know your risk appetite

 Risk attitude is subjective and is likely to be influenced by current events or recent experiences.
 When stock markets are rising we tend to feel comfortable with market risk, when they are falling we do not.

 Most people are not comfortable with the idea of losing money.
-On the other hand we may regret it if we’ve been very cautious and our long term investments don’t produce the returns we need.
+On the other hand we might regret it if we’ve been very cautious and our long term investments don’t produce the returns we need.

 You can keep risks in line with your risk appetite by spreading your money across a range of different investments.